 The Philadelphia Centurion Lounge is located in Terminal A – almost immediately after security.
 If you’re traveling internationally, you’ll likely be departing out of Terminal A, which makes lounge access very convenient.
 Otherwise it only takes 5 minutes to walk through each terminal on a series of moving walkways called the “Express Way”.
 There’s also a shuttle between Terminal A and F if you happen to be on the opposite side of the airport.

 Immediately after exiting security, make a right and you’ll see The Centurion Lounge sign on the right hand side.
 The lounge itself is located on the second level — accessible by stairs or the elevator.
 The aesthetic is familiar if you’ve visited other Centurion lounge locations.

-The lounge is on the smaller side, at just 6,300 square feet.
+The lounge is on the smaller side, at just 6,300 square feet (that’s less than half the size of the new LAX Centurion Lounge).
 It features two main seating areas with the standard buffet line and bar.
 It was at about half capacity when we arrived at 6pm, and quickly filled up during the hour we were there.